MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/3-setup-environment.md

 * Allows for separation of the logic of a Razor page from its presentation.
 * Defines page handlers for requests sent to the page and for the data used to render the page.

 A *page handler* is the method that's executed as a result of an HTTP request.
-For example, an `OnGet` method in the Razor Page's `PageModel` class is automatically executed for an HTTP GET request.
+For example, an `OnGet` method in the Razor page's `PageModel` class is automatically executed for an HTTP GET request.

 ## Models and the *:::no-loc text="Models":::* directory